 The Embraer E175 aircraft, which was carrying passengers like young figure skaters, their coaches, relatives, a civil rights attorney, and two Chinese nationals, collided with the military helicopter over the Potomac River around 7:15 p.m.
 EST.

-Recovery efforts were challenged by harsh weather conditions.
-The cockpit voice recorder and flight data recorder, both critical to identifying the cause of the collision, have been retrieved by the National Transportation Safety Board (NTSB).
+Harsh weather conditions challenged recovery efforts.
+The National Transportation Safety Board (NTSB) has retrieved the cockpit voice recorder and flight data recorder, both critical to identifying the cause of the collision.

-The day before the crash, another incident raised questions about safety measures in the complex airspace, when a jet heading towards the Reagan National Airport had to abort its landing due to a helicopter in its flight path.
-This has sparked a call for greater altitude separation between low-flying aircraft and helicopters.
+The day before the crash, another incident raised questions about safety measures in the complex airspace.
+A jet heading towards the Reagan National Airport had to abort its landing because a helicopter was in its flight path.
+This sparked a call for greater altitude separation between low-flying aircraft and helicopters.

-Tarlov noted that the DEI policies Trump criticized were put in place in 2013, and pointed out, “He had every opportunity through his first administration to revoke them if he thought they were terrible, but he didn’t.”
+Tarlov noted that the DEI policies Trump criticized were implemented in 2013 and pointed out, “He had every opportunity through his first administration to revoke them if he thought they were terrible, but he didn’t.”
 She also emphasized that Trump himself started a diversity program for air traffic controllers in 2019, contradicting his current position.

-Clarification from the Federal Aviation Administration (FAA) indicated that DEI policies do not apply to air traffic controller hiring, and no preferential treatment is given based on race, sex, ethnicity, or sexual orientation.
-The NTSB refrained from specifying whether DEI initiatives had any role in the crash, stating they would investigate all aspects thoroughly.
+The Federal Aviation Administration (FAA) clarified that DEI policies do not apply to air traffic controller hiring, and no preferential treatment is given based on race, sex, ethnicity, or sexual orientation.
+The NTSB refrained from specifying whether DEI initiatives had any role in the crash, stating that it would investigate all aspects thoroughly.

 Civil rights leaders and disability advocates have vehemently disagreed with Trump’s remarks.
 The Congressional Black Caucus labeled the comments as “disgusting and disgraceful,” stating that DEI initiatives embody American values and are beneficial to all Americans.